 The following are 10 top future-proof skills that employers should emphasize when building an internal talent development or learning program, using challenge-based learning methods.

 It is increasingly clear: the future is creative.
 The world is already progressing to more open-minded, diverse approaches to work—and society in general—and, as such, creativity is at the forefront of future-proof skills.
 LinkedIn reported that the top in-demand soft skill of 2020 is creativity.
-Global studies support the notion that creativity is a top skill today across a broad range of sectors and will continue to be so in the future of work, as suggested by growing industries and jobs today as well as employers’ experiences with the current job market.
+Global studies support the notion that creativity is a top skill today across a broad range of sectors and will continue to be so in the future of work.

 LinkedIn reports that persuasion is the second most in-demand soft skill in 2020.
 Persuasion skills involve interpersonal strength in building meaningful relationships, self-confidence, and effective communication.
 The interpersonal element ensures that persuasion will continue to be an essential skill in the future of work when automation rises.
 Persuasion is also a skill that is universal to every industry, making it an invaluable skill to hone in a competitive job market.